tus/tus-resumable-upload-protocol/protocol.md

 Any `PATCH` request against a final upload MUST be denied responding with the `403 Forbidden` status code and MUST neither modify the final nor any of its partial resources.
-The response of a `HEAD` request MUST NOT contain the `Offset` header.
+The response of a `HEAD` request MUST NOT contain the `Upload-Offset` header.
 The `Upload-Length` header MUST be included if the length of the final resource can be calculated at the time.
 Responses to `HEAD` requests against partial or final uploads MUST include the `Upload-Concat` header and its value as sent in the upload creation request.